nyush-se-spring2021-forum/planning/API Documentation.md

 - String `content`: contents of the reply, sanitized
 - Int `timecreated`: a UNIX timestamp of when this post was made.

+**TODO**: Should we have a request ID thing to prevent double clicking?

+### POST `/api/deletepost`
+Delete a post and all its replies, as well as all votes on the post and the replies.

+Should the user be not logged in or lack permissions, a 403 should be returned.

+Request body format:
+- Int `postid`

+Response data format:
+- None

+*Even with empty response* ***data,*** *a table should still be returned, namely `{"success":true, "data":{}}`.*

+### POST `/api/deletereply`
+Delete a reply and all votes on it.

+Should the user be not logged in or lack permissions, a 403 should be returned.

+Request body format:
+- Int `replyid`

+Response data format:
+- None

+### POST `/api/votes/post`
+Upvote, downvote, cancel upvote or cancel downvote on a post.

+- When a user is not logged in: return 403.
+- When a user upvote on a post that they have already upvoted, downvote on a post that they have already downvoted, or cancel up/downvote that they have not up/downvoted yet: return 202.
+- When a user downvote on a post that they have upvoted or vice versa: return 200, cancel their previous vote, apply their new vote.
+- When a user upvote/downvote on a post that they neither upvoted nor downvoted: return 200, apply their vote.

+Request body format:
+- Int `postid`
+- String `action`: one of the following: `upvote`, `downvote`, `cancelupvote`, `canceldownvote`.

+Response body format (for both 200 and 202):
+- Boolean `userupvoted`: After the action, whether this user has an upvote on this post.
+- Boolean `userdownvoted`: After the action, whether this user has a downvote on this post.

+### POST `/api/votes/reply`
+Upvote, downvote, cancel upvote or cancel downvote on a reply.

+Request body format:
+- Int `replyid`
+- String `action`: one of the following: `upvote`, `downvote`, `cancelupvote`, `canceldownvote`.

+Response body format (for both 200 and 202):
+- Boolean `userupvoted`: After the action, whether this user has an upvote on this reply.
+- Boolean `userdownvoted`: After the action, whether this user has a downvote on this reply.

 ## Wish list
 - [X] GET "hot news"
 - [X] GET main page (list of boards)